bekahsealey/pilgrimage-site/README.md

 * Users are registered from the registration form within the admin/register directory which is protected via Apache's Basic Authentication.
   * A valid htpassword file can be created at [htaccesstools](http://www.htaccesstools.com/htpasswd-generator/) and uploaded to the admin/register directory
   * The admin/register directory can be removed from the server after users are registered
+* Create auto download links by linking to the download file: href="/download?file=filename.pdf"